MoXMo: European Multiculturalism Facing the Challenges of the Thau Basin

 From podcasts to interactive maps

-During the second week, the young Europeans met with researchersfrom Icireward, the UNESCO water center, and visited various research sites while continuing to work on their challenges.“It’s a hands-on learning experience: students find themselves dealing with constraints they don’t face in the classroom but that they will certainly encounter in their future careers,” explains Valérie Borrell, a professor and researcher in Water Sciences at UM .
-“They come to tackle problems for which scientists don’t necessarily have the answers.
+During the second week, the young Europeans met with researchersfrom Icireward, the UNESCO water center, and visited various research sites while continuing to work on their challenges.“It’s a hands-on learning experience: the students find themselves dealing with constraints they don’t face in the classroom but that are exactly the ones they’ll encounter in their future careers,” explains Valérie Borrell, a professor and researcher in Water Sciences atUM .
+“They come here to tackle problems for which scientists don’t necessarily have the answers.
 Together, professors and students develop a methodology to identify potential solutions.
 It’s a more hands-on and authentic learning experience.”

 © Superkut

-A master's program with a European focus
+A Master's Program with a European Focus

 The Charm-EU alliance of European universities was launched in 2019 as part of the Erasmus+ call for proposals for European universities.
 It brought together five partners under the coordination of the University of Barcelona, including: the University of Montpellier, Utrecht University (Germany), Trinity College Dublin (Ireland), and Eötvös Loránd University in Budapest (Hungary).
 A jointly developed master’s program was launched by these five universities in 2021.